-Here's some research using chat.openai.com and my question as to how many Australians take more than 3 prescribed medicines.
-It returned these estimates based on general trends in polypharmacy based on available data up until September 2021.
+Here's some research as to how many Australians take more than 5 prescribed medicines based on general trends in polypharmacy from available data up until September 2021.

 Polypharmacy is defined as the concurrent use of multiple medications by a patient, typically defined as taking five or more medications daily.
-However, because I asked about taking more than three prescribed medicines, we can consider this a lower threshold for polypharmacy.
+The following discussion will look at the frightening statistics on those of us taking just 3 or more prescribed drugs.

 According to a 2020 report from the Australian Institute of Health and Welfare, approximately 50% of Australians aged 50 and above were using 5 or more medicines.